A block Recycled GMRES method with investigations into aspects of solver performance: Preliminaries

 \subsection{Block Krylov subspace methods}

 The extension of Krylov subspaces and the associated iterative methods to the block Krylov setting has been previously described in,~e.g.,~\cite{Gutknecht2007,OLeary1980,Vital1990}.
 Though originally described for solving \eqref{eqn.Axb} in the case $p>1$, such methods have also been proposed for accelerating convergence in the case that $p=1$.
-Here we drop the index $i$ and consider the linear system $\vek A\vek X=\vek B$.
-Let $\overline{\vek R}\in\C^{n\times L}$ be a block of $L$ vectors

-A block Krylov subspace $\K_{m}(\vek A,\overline{\vek R})$ is a generalization of the definition of a Krylov subspace with more than one starting vector, i.e.,
+A block Krylov subspace $\K_m(\bA,\bR_0)$ is a generalization of the definition of a Krylov subspace with more than one starting vector, i.e.,

+where we note that by \emph{blspan}, we mean that we treat $n\times p$ vectors as a one-sided vector space, meaning that the linear combinations are constructed using right-multiplication by $p\times p$ matrices.
+Thus, elements of $ \K_m(\bA,\bR_0)$ have the form $\sum_{i=0}^{m-1}\bA^i\bR_0\bS_i$ where $\bS_i\in\C^{p\times p}$.
+This one-sided vector space approach is useful for understanding the behavior of these methods since it allows one to maintain the block structure in the analysis by, e.g., considering the iteration in a space over the $^\ast$-algebra of $p\times p$ matrices.
+This has been used to great effect in, e.g., \cite{KubinovaSoodhalter:2020:1} which builds on ideas from \cite{Simoncini.Conv-Block-GMRES}.